MicrosoftDocs/cpp-docs/docs/mfc/reference/cdhtmldialog-class.md

  Returns **E_NOTIMPL**.

 ### Remarks
- This member function is CDHtmlDialog's implementation of [IDocHostUIHandler::HideUI](https://msdn.microsoft.com/library/aa753259.aspx), as described in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ This member function is CDHtmlDialog's implementation of [IDocHostUIHandler::HideUI](https://msdn.microsoft.com/library/aa753259.aspx), as described in the Windows SDK.

 ##  <a name="isexternaldispatchsafe"></a>  CDHtmlDialog::IsExternalDispatchSafe
  Indicates whether the host's `IDispatch` interface is safe for scripting.